 Changes in the Senses: Vision, Taste, Hearing

-A cat’s vision, taste and hearing can be affected in their senior and geriatric stages.
+A cat’s vision, taste, and hearing can be affected in their senior and geriatric stages.
 These changes can be so subtle that you may not notice them but keep watch and report changes to your vet.

 If you are worried that your cat might be going deaf, test your cat’s hearing by snapping your fingers behind the cat’s head to see if they respond.
 If not, bring your cat in for an exam.
-An ear infection or wax build up can affect hearing and needs to be ruled out before assuming deafness is developing in your geriatric cat.
+An ear infection or wax buildup can affect hearing and needs to be ruled out before assuming deafness is developing in your geriatric cat.

 If your cat’s senses of taste and smell have altered, then food may not be as appetizing.
-If your cat isn’t eating, you can try warming up their food a bit to see if the smell and taste are more attractive that way.
+If your cat isn’t eating, you can try warming up its food a bit to see if the smell and taste are more attractive that way.

 Advances in cataract and other eye surgeries have helped cats see longer and better into their geriatric years.
 Come in for an evaluation and consultation with the vet if you are concerned about your cat’s vision.
 Some cats can function quite well without sight as long as they are not also deaf, but there is no reason not to consider eye surgery when appropriate.